celestiaorg/docs/docs/developers/wordle.md

 for Optimint, the Optimistic Rollup implementation of Tendermint, for the popular game [Wordle](https://www.nytimes.com/games/wordle/index.html).

-> DISCLAIMER: While Optimint allows you to build sovereign rollups on Celestia, they currently do not support fraud proofs yet and are therefore running in "pessimistic" mode.
-Furthermore, Optimint currently only supports a single sequencer.

 This tutorial will go over how to setup Optimint in the Ignite CLI and use it to build the game.
 The tutorial will go over the simple design,